Devlrxxh/PetsAPI/README.md

 > [!IMPORTANT]
 > Project version is required to be Java 16 at least!

+# Info
+PetsAPI allows you to place floating heads in the world or attach them as pets that follow players — all fully packet-based.

+# Events
+### PetInteractEvent

+Fired when a player interacts with a pet.

+**Accessors:**
+- `getPlayer()` → The player who clicked the pet
+- `getPet()` → The clicked pet

 # Setup
 1. Clone repo
 2. ```run mvn install```